sharanya-veerapeta/excel-football-transfers/README.md

 ### How to View

-To view the full analysis, open the `excel project.xlsx` file.
-The final table and chart can be found in `Sheet2`.
+To view the full analysis, please note that GitHub's preview for .xlsx files does not display charts, formulas, or full datasets.

+  * To see the complete dataset, charts, formulas, and results, you must download the excel project.xlsx file.

+  * For a brief preview of the visualizations and key findings, please see the attached PDF file that accompanies this repository.